 Contract Management Software

 The many different types of contracts related to the medical field, all of which need to meet regulatory requirements and maintain a certain degree of compliance, can create a difficult and tedious situation to navigate.
-To make handling these types of contracts easier, more simplified, and more intuitive than ever before, use the Concord Contract Success Platform.
+Contract lifecycle management (CLM) platforms make handling these types of contracts easier, more simplified, and more intuitive than ever before.
 With Concord, you can perform e-signatures and e-negotiations, as well as review, share, and edit contracts from literally anywhere with an internet connection, anytime.

 Hospitals are the home of some of the world’s most advanced technologies, but the process of acquiring these technologies usually means entering into a licensing agreement of some kind.
 To understand how best to manage licensing agreements, it is important to understand the legal implications that accompany licensing agreements.
 The leading authority on intellectual property and licensing agreements is the World Intellectual Property Organization (WIPO), and they describe a licensing agreement as a relationship, usually spanning only a specified amount of time, and moving toward mutual benefit of both parties.